ZecHub/zechub/site/zcashtech/blockchainexplorer.md

 ## Intro

 In the traditional business world every transaction includes a reciept for proof of purchase.
 Similary, in the blockchain world a user recieves a digital reciept in the form of a transaction id for every transaction completed.
 Most wallets will provide this for you.
+Blockchain explorers are simply tools that allow one to visualize what has already happened on a blockchain.

 ## Examples